daattali/daattali.github.io/_posts/2016-08-18-visualize-git-commits-time.md

 If you want to replicate these kinds of plots, here is the exact R code that was used to generate all the plots.
 The two functions you need to call are `create_git_log_file()` to generate the data file, and then `plot_git_commits()` to visualize the data.

+I know this code isn't amazing and could be optimized some more (I especially don't love that I'm using system calls) but I wanted to get this out ASAP because I have real projects I need to work on :)

 ```r
 #' Plot the time or date of your git commits
 #'